nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-primary">

-:bulb: **How to use Time Period**
-Note that `TimePeriod` is an abstract class and hence cannot be instantiated.
+:bulb: **Tip:** Notice that `TimePeriod` is an abstract class and hence cannot be instantiated.
 Instead, we create a new `TimeBlock`, since it achieves the same functionality as the `TimePeriod`.

 </div>

 <div markdown="block" class="alert alert-info">

-:information_source: **How the user uses Time Period** The time period is prefixed using `T/` (rather than `t/` which is used by the telegram handle).
+:information_source: **Info:** The time period is prefixed using `T/` (rather than `t/` which is used by the telegram handle).
 It follows the format `T/START_TIME END_TIME`, and along with the day, it creates a new time period.

 </div>